 IS-IS (Intermediate System to Intermediate System) Protocol was developed as a OSI network protocol, not TCP/IP.
-So, normally IS-IS Protocol not uses IP address, but it uses NET (Network Entity Title) addresses.
-Let’s check this address issue a little.
+So, normally IS-IS Protocol does not uses IP address, but it uses NET (Network Entity Title) addresses.
+Inn this lesson, we will focus on these IS-IS Addresses.

 In IS-IS Protocol, NSAP (Network Service Access Point) is used as network layer address.
 These addresses are assigned per node, not per interface.